-What is a Built-in Washing Machine?
+What is an Integrated Washing Machine?

-What Is an Integrated Washing Machine?
+What is an Integrated Washing Machine?

-A kitchen is one of the most functional spaces in any home – but that doesn’t mean they can’t be stylish too.
-If you’re the sort of person who likes to keep your home looking clean, minimal and clutter free, an integrated washing machine could be just what you’re looking for.
+A kitchen is one of the most functional spaces in any home - but that doesn't mean they can't be stylish too.
+If you're the sort of person who likes to keep your home looking clean, minimal and clutter-free, an integrated washing machine could be just what you're looking for.

 What is an integrated washing machine?

-An integrated washing machine sits behind one of the cupboard doors in a fitted kitchen, meaning it’s completely hidden when the door is closed.
-They’re specifically designed to fit inside an enclosed space, meaning integrated washing machines have a few key differences to conventional freestanding washing machines.
+Also known as built-in washing machines, an integrated washing machine sits behind one of the cupboard doors in a fitted kitchen, meaning it's completely hidden when the door is closed.

 How do integrated washing machines work?